marco-m/otium/notes.md

   - [ ] add callback AfterCliFn(bag) error, to otium.ProcedureOpts, that can be used to
     validate the results of the cli parsing (for example, mandatory flags)

+- [ ] simplify all regexp of Expect by changing the prompt!!!
 - [ ] add dry-run and generate document...

 - [ ] add build version!